operator-framework/operator-marketplace/README.md

 ```bash
 $ kubectl apply -f deploy/examples/community.catalogsource.cr.yaml
 ```

+You can also [create a registry image with custom operators](https://olm.operatorframework.io/docs/tasks/make-operator-part-of-catalog/) for your `CatalogSource` to reference.

 Once the `CatalogSource` has been successfully deployed, you can discover the operators available using the following command:
 ```bash